bhauman/figwheel-main/docs/reloadable_code.md

 directly but you still want to use hot reloading, you can normally manage almost any complex state with a **setup and teardown** pattern.

-Create a comple of functions named `setup` and `teardown` to help your reset your application state on every reload.
+Create a couple of functions named `setup` and `teardown` to help reset your application on every reload.

 A trivial example is to add a listener in `setup` and remove it in `teardown`.